Quantum Polymorphisms and the Complexity of Quantum Constraint Satisfaction: Quantum polymorphisms of Boolean structures

-\textit{2.} implies \textit{1.} Note that translating a relation by a tuple does not change the size of the binary projections and does not change preservation by majority, since majority is a self-dual operation.
-It follows that it suffices to prove the implication in the case of $R_{1/k}$, for which all the properties in 1. are clear.
+\begin{itemize} \item[$2.\Rightarrow 1.$] Note that translating a relation by a tuple does not change the size of the binary projections and does not change preservation by majority, since majority is a self-dual operation.
+It follows that it suffices to prove the implication in the case of $R_{1/k}$, for which all the properties in $1.$ are clear. \item[$1.\Rightarrow 2.$] Suppose \( R \subseteq \{0,1\}^k \) is not invariant under majority but majority does preserve every proper projection and no binary projection is full.
+Suppose $t\in \{0,1\}^k$ is a witness to the fact that $R$ is not invariant under majority.
+We first show that $\{x+_2 t\mid x\in R_{1/k}\}\subseteq R$.